edgelesssys/marblerun.sh/content/docs/deployment/kubernetes.md

 ## Option 1: Install with the Marblerun CLI

+We provide a [CLI]({{< ref "docs/getting-started/cli.md" >}}) that facilitates the administrative tasks of Marblerun.
-You can install Marblerun using the command line interface as follows:
+You can install Marblerun using the CLI as follows:

 * For a cluster with SGX support: